On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain: Mapping between the general DM and KNB cases: more possibilities of electric-field-driven flat bands

-Interestingly, the microscopic coefficient of non-uniformity of the KNB mechanism realization, \(a\) enters as a parameter in the mapping from general \(D\) to KNB case mapping.
-For each given set of $D$-s a one-parameter family of $\phi(a), E(a)$ and $\theta(a)$ exists.
-Let us illustrate this relations for some solutions presented in previous sections.
-For the flat band case illustrated in Fig.~\ref{fig2} one have \(J_1=1, J_2=1, J_3=1\) and \(D_1=1, D_2=2, D_3=-1\), which correspond to the following parameters of the electric field and lattice geometry:
+Interestingly, the microscopic coefficient of non-uniformity of the KNB mechanism realization, \(a\) enters as a parameter in the mapping from general \(D\) to the KNB case.
+For each given set of $D$ parameters a one-parameter family of $\phi(a), E(a)$ and $\theta(a)$ exists.
+Let us illustrate these relations for some solutions presented in previous sections.
+For the flat band case illustrated in Fig.~\ref{fig2} one has \(J_1=1, J_2=1, J_3=1\) and \(D_1=1, D_2=2, D_3=-1\), which correspond to the following parameters of the electric field and lattice geometry: